History History

 English domination: Richard VIII wins

-Henry VIII, King of England, second of the Tudor dynasty, came to power at only 18 years of age.
-The temperament and the thirst for power of the young king will impose itself in Ireland.
-The monarch, who remained famous for the disastrous fate of his wives, wanted to create a powerful united kingdom
+Henry VIII, King of England and second in line to the Tudor dynasty, came to power at just 18.
+The young king's temperament and thirst for power were to take hold in Ireland.
+The monarch, famous for the tragic fate of his wives, wanted to create a powerful united kingdom.

 Henry VIII founded the Anglican Church in 1533, after Pope Clement VII refused to annul his first marriage to Catherine of Aragon.
-Royal rather than papal ecclesiastical supremacy was adopted, resulting in the confiscation of the Church of Rome's property.
-These riches were used to arm a solid navy.
+Royal rather than papal ecclesiastical supremacy was adopted, leading to the confiscation of the Church of Rome's assets.
+These riches were used to build a strong navy.

-In 1541, after the abandonment of papal authority, the complacent Dublin Parliament recognized Henry VIII as King of Ireland, his predecessors having held only the title of Lord of Ireland.
-This event accelerated the English power over Ireland.
+In 1541, following the abandonment of papal authority, the complacent Dublin Parliament recognized Henry VIII as King of Ireland, his predecessors having held only the title of Lord of Ireland.
+This event accelerated English power over Ireland.

-The Crown of Ireland Act was passed in 1542, making the King of England, his heirs and successors kings of Ireland.
-This act was contested by Irish patriots and described as an act of annexation.
+In 1542, the Crown of Ireland Act enshrined in law that the King of England, his heirs and successors were kings of Ireland.
+The Act was contested by Irish patriots and described as an act of annexation.

 1558 - 1603